genedan/cl-practitioners-guide/chapter_3/chainladder_ecosystem.rst

 Community Effort
 ----------------

-Over the course of 6 years, X (insert number here - delete if we can't find) users have opened and closed 224 issues pertaining to bugs, usage questions, and new features.
-Thanks to chainladder being hosted on an easily discoverable software development platform,GitHub, these efforts arose organically from actuarial practitioners with an interest in open source software.
+Since @jbogaardt's initial commit on June 14, 2017, the Chainladder repository has undergone significant development, amassing over 1,400 commits contributed by 19 distinct individuals.
+This collaborative effort has resulted in a dynamic project, with new versions released every 3 to 6 months on average.
+Currently, the project boasts 75 released versions, with the latest iteration, v0.8.20, launched on April 10, 2024.

+The project's vitality is further evidenced by the acceptance and merging of 158 pull requests and the active engagement of the community in issue reporting.
+Over 250 issues have been raised collectively, with more than 230 of them successfully addressed and resolved.
+This responsiveness to community feedback has fostered a positive reception, as demonstrated by the 173 stars received on the @casact GitHub community, positioning Chainladder as one of the most acclaimed packages in the whole actuarial community, including non-Property and Casualty practices.

+The success of Chainladder can be attributed in part to its presence on GitHub, a widely accessible software development platform.
+Leveraging the platform's visibility, actuarial practitioners and other stakeholders with an interest in open-source software have organically contributed to its growth and refinement.

-The transparency of the package, along with the social-media aspects of GitHub, facilitated discussions between developers from all over the world to improve the quality of the package.
-By being embedded in the broader open-source community, chainladder continues to evolve to meet the ever-changing demands of business and technology.
+The transparency afforded by GitHub, coupled with its social-media functionalities, has facilitated global discussions among developers, enabling them to collaboratively enhance the package's quality.
+By embedding itself within the broader open-source ecosystem, Chainladder remains adaptable, continuously evolving to address the evolving needs of both business and technology.

 Downstream Projects
 -------------------